Kamini78/tests-project/README.md

 “Creative Front-end Developer passionate about building responsive, user-friendly, and visually engaging websites.”
 Includes interactive UI sections, testimonials carousel, and contact form.

-📬 Contact

-If you want to connect or collaborate:

-📧 Email: youremail@gmail.com
-📱 Phone: +58 (021)356 587 235
-🌍 Location: Dhaka, Bangladesh

 📄 How to Use / Run
 # Clone the repository